khoodehui/tp/docs/UserGuide.md

 ## User Interface Overview

 Momentum uses a graphical user interface (GUI) to interact with you.
-This is where you will give your inputs, and where Momentum will display information to you.
+This is where you will give your input, and where Momentum will display information to you.
 This section will give you a walkthrough on the GUI of Momentum.

 ### User Interface Components